It’s not a secret that I’m a big fan of 1zpresso, especially their two grinders in the Jx-series.

 If you have the money and appreciate the K Plus’s extra features, it’s worth getting.

-If you’re more budget-conscious or firmly in the espresso camp, I think the Jx Pro is still the better option.
+If you’re more budget-conscious, I think the Jx is still an excellent option.

 Check current price: